hosein2398/node-telegram-bot-api-tutorial/README.md

 ```js
 const bot = new TelegramBot(token, {polling: true});
 ```
-  Lets try out our bot and do some real world things .We need to get messages that user sends us , to do so we would use following code:
+  Lets try out our bot and do some real world things.
+We need to get messages that user sends us , to do so we would use following code:

 ```js
 bot.on('message', (msg) => {